Activity, Auditorium and Meeting Room

 Meeting Room Equipment

 All rooms are equipped with WiFi.
-Some meeting rooms are equipped with stages and projection screens.
+Some meeting rooms at the Main Library are equipped with stages and projection screens.
+Both of the Meeting Rooms at the Evergreen Branch have projection screens and whiteboards.
 Not all of the meeting rooms have the same equipment, nor do they have the same capacity.

 We do not reserve laptop computers, projectors, or any technical equipment.
 You are encouraged to bring your own equipment.
 The library is not liable for damage or theft of any equipment, materials, or personal belongings.